 The Council has recognised that the rapid pace of a change being brought about by LGR is affecting the capacity of some teams.
-The partnership has identified a number of mitigation controls to support staff as much as possible through what can be a challenging time and monitored indicators such as staff absence.
+The partnership has identified a number of mitigation controls to support staff as much as possible through what can be a challenging time and will monitor indicators such as staff absence.

-M. PROSSER S. FLOWER CHIEF EXECUTIVE LEADER OF THE COUNCIL
+D. MCINTOSH CHIEF EXECUTIVE 26 JULY 2018 S. FLOWER LEADER OF THE COUNCIL 26 JULY 2018